Cyrus9721/GlycoscienceDB_preprocess/README.md

 ### Example run on CASPER data.

-CASPER pilot data was overly narrow and simulated a different way than GODESS, it was not included in the manuscript.
+CASPER pilot data was overly narrow and simulated a different way than GODESS, it was not included in the GlycoNMR manuscript.

 Preprocess the PDB files and their labels(in order): <br />
 ```